Stroke Physical Therapy Exercises

 Challenge: Mobility Issues

-How Much You Should Exercise After a Stroke
+Exercise After a Stroke

 The American Heart Association recommends for overall cardiovascular health that people get at least 30 minutes of moderate-intensity aerobic activity five days per week or 25 minutes of vigorous aerobic activity three days per week.
 Depending on your abilities, reaching this level may not be possible.
-Any amount of exercise is better than nothing though, so work with your doctor to set a realistic goal and routine for yourself.
+Any amount of exercise after stroke is better than nothing though, so work with your doctor to set a realistic goal and routine for yourself.

 As with any new exercise routine, it is important talk to your doctor or another qualified healthcare professional before you begin.
-If you have any pain or discomfort, or a worsening of your symptoms, stop the exercises immediately and contact your healthcare provider.
+If you have any pain or discomfort, or a worsening of your symptoms, stop the stroke exercises immediately and contact your healthcare provider.

-Aerobic Exercise and Stroke
+Aerobic Stroke Exercise

 After a stroke, it is important to start making aerobic exercise part of your routine.
 Physical inactivity is a risk factor for stroke, so exercising can help prevent a recurrent stroke.